memgraph/docs/lab/user-manual.md

 - Disk storage used, and total and available RAM

-In the top right corner you can find the help button that will provide you with helpful documentation and links to Memgraph community
+In the top right corner you can find the help button that will provide you with helpful documentation and links to the Memgraph community.

-All the Memgraph Lab sections are listed in the left side menu, below which you can find the Layout options as well as Memgraph Lab version.
+All the Memgraph Lab sections are listed in the left side menu, below which you can find the [Layout](#layout) options as well as Memgraph Lab version.

 ## Query Execution